NethServer/docs/administrator-manual/en/ha.rst

 DRBD Split Brain
 ----------------
-When DRBD split brain happens, data between two nodes storage are no more synchronized.
-It could happens when a fence fails.
+When a DRBD split brain happens, data between two nodes storage is no longer synchronized.
+It could happen when a fence fails.
-Active node DRBD status (cat /proc/drbd) will be Primary/Unknown and on non active node Secondary/Unknown. (instead of Primary/Secondary and Secondary/Primary)
+Active node DRBD status (cat /proc/drbd) will be Primary/Unknown and on the inactive node Secondary/Unknown (instead of Primary/Secondary and Secondary/Primary).
 And with command ::

   pcs status

-drbd state will be:
+DRBD state will be:
  Master/Slave Set: DRBDDataPrimary [DRBDData]
      Masters: [ ns1.nethserver.org ]
      Stopped: [ ns2.nethserver.org ]